malisha001/BuyNest-v1/README.md

 ### User and Product Management
 - **User Profiles**: Users can manage their information, preferences, and saved settings, improving personalization.
 - **Product Listings**: Product details, availability status, and audio descriptions are made accessible for easy browsing.
-- **Voice-Enabled Search and Filter**: Users can search for and filter products using voice commands, making it easy to find specific items.
-- **Audio Tags and Descriptions**: Audio tags and descriptions are provided for additional context and accessibility across the platform.

 ## Technologies Used